 NaNoWriMo Resources & Tools

 Now that you have the basic gist of what I'm writing and what my plan is for this year's NaNoWriMo, let's look at some of the tools and resources I'll be using.

 While I haven't added a word count tracker to the sidebar here yet for this year's novel, I will later today when I finish my first day of writing for the month.
 (Update: You can now see my current word count progress at the top of the blog sidebar.)
 I generally use the one offered here in the All Freelance Writing Resource Collection.

 I'm a big fan of using public word count trackers during NaNoWriMo for the accountability factor.
 I'm less likely to slack off for days when I know other people can see my progress, or lack thereof (except at the start of the month this year apparently).

 This is an example of what it would look like in its medium format (it comes in three default sizes).
 You can choose whether or not to show the percentage.
 And if you know how to style in code a bit, you can change the bar size, colors, and more manually to make it match your site's color scheme.

 In addition to a word count tracker to help me monitor my progress, I use a word count planner in a calendar format.
 This is where I plan out my writing schedule ahead of time -- days off, how many words per day, etc.

 If you split your month into equal word count goals each day, you might not need something like this.
 But if you follow a more varied approach like the top-down method I mentioned above, it can be quite helpful.

 I use a customized calendar for this, but I created a simplified version for the monthly writing challenges in the writing forums.
-You can access it from the forums, the Resources page, or preview and download it below.
+You can access it from the Resources page, or preview and download it below.

 While I love using Scrivener for blogging and even some freelance writing projects, it's predominantly my go-to software for long-form writing.
 That makes it perfect for NaNoWriMo.